 Sarah works with adolescents and adults who are struggling with a wide range of issues such as anxiety, attachment issues, and other mental health concerns.
 Sarah has a particular interest in working with clients who are experiencing anxiety in the context of performance, relationships, and sports.

 Sarah also incorporates positive psychology principles to help clients to identify and achieve their goals, and to develop a sense of fulfilment and satisfaction in their lives.
 Additionally, Sarah understands the importance of sport in mental health and works with clients who are experiencing performance anxiety and helping them to build resilience to overcome those obstacles and improve their performance.

 Sarah is a registered Medicare Provider.

-Sarah is an Endorsed Clinical Psychologist and a member of the Australian Psychological Society and the Australian Clinical Psychology Association.
+Sarah is an Endorsed Clinical Psychologist and a member of the Australian Psychological Society, fellow of the APS College of Clinical Psychologists and the Australian Clinical Psychology Association.